This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 break down tasks into minuscule steps

 You will never find “Write a blog post” on my to-do list.
-With everything that needs do be done, seeing that on my list is a real morale killer.
-For me, creating a blog post from start to finish entails about eight different steps, and each one gets it’s own designated check box.
+Considering the span of giant tasks and teeny tasks alike that go into creating a blog post, seeing that phrase on my list is a real morale killer.
+For me, creating a blog post from start to finish entails about thirty-two different steps, and each task gets it’s own designated check box.
 (Often found in a sub-list located on a sticky note.)
 This way, even if my one targeted task is to create a new blog post, I can still keep my motivation high and overwhelm low by giving myself a visual reminder of my progress.

 let go of things that don’t bring results